-Our superb core faculty — comprised of leading scholars and former senior officials from the worlds of diplomacy, defense, commerce and intelligence — remain close to the policymaking process, bringing real world, real time experience to the classroom.
-They are frequent travelers to Washington, New York, London, Brussels and Beijing (but also Israel, Turkey, the Balkans, the Caucasus, and Taiwan), criss-crossing the country and globe, making presentations, consulting, conducting research or advancing special projects for the U.S. government, United Nations, or NGO community.
+Our superb core faculty — comprised of scholars and former officials from the worlds of diplomacy, development, defense, commerce and intelligence — remain close to the policymaking process, bringing real world, real time experience to the classroom.
+They are frequent travelers to Washington, New York, London, Brussels and Beijing (but also Israel, Turkey, the Balkans, the Caucasus, and Taiwan), criss-crossing the country and globe, making presentations, consulting, conducting research or advancing special projects for the US government, United Nations, European Commission or the NGO community.
 These faculty members are distinguished by their commitment to teaching, scholarship, and public service.
 Their institutional connections and personal contacts can prove invaluable when it comes to ferreting out internships and professional opportunities for our students, and career openings for our graduates.

 Student engagement with the Patterson School core faculty is substantial, given the intimate size of the program, our exclusive focus on masters degree students (no competition with PhD students or undergraduates), and the wide range of co-curricular activities.

 Carey Cavanaugh | 461 Patterson Office Tower | Phone 859-257-4666 | Fax 859-257-4676

 Ambassador Carey Cavanaugh came to the Patterson School after a Foreign Service career centered on conflict resolution, political-military affairs, and humanitarian issues.
 In addition to Washington assignments in the State Department, Pentagon, and on Capitol Hill, Ambassador Cavanaugh served in Berlin, Moscow, Tbilisi, Rome, and Bern.
-In 1992, he established the first U.S. Embassy to the new Republic of Georgia, serving as Chargé d'affaires.
+In 1992, he established the first US Embassy to the new Republic of Georgia, serving as Chargé d'affaires.
 Under Presidents Clinton and Bush, he spearheaded or helped advance peace efforts involving Armenia, Azerbaijan, Cyprus, Georgia, Greece, Moldova, Tajikistan, and Turkey.
-His final government assignment was foreign policy/political advisor to Chief of Naval Operations Admiral Mike Mullen.
+His final government assignment was foreign policy/political advisor to Admiral Mike Mullen.

-Professor Cavanaugh earned his B.A. at the University of Florida, his M.A. at the University of Notre Dame, with additional graduate work at Notre Dame and the Army Russian Institute in Garmisch-Partenkirchen, Germany.
+Professor Cavanaugh earned his B.A. at the University of Florida, his M.A. at the University of Notre Dame, with four years additional graduate work at Notre Dame and the Army Russian Institute in Garmisch-Partenkirchen, Germany.
 In 1991, he was an APSA Congressional Fellow.
 Cavanaugh is a member of the Council on Foreign Relations and the International Institute for Strategic Studies and serves as a director and trustee of Conciliation Resources, a British NGO focused on conflict prevention and peace building around the world.

 Areas of Specialization